cloudspannerecosystem/machmeter/README.md

 Users can customize the sample use-cases to imitate the requirements.
-This requires cloning the use-case that is closest to their requirements and modifying it's components
+This requires cloning the use-case that is closest to their requirements and modifying its components.

-### Components of any Use-case
+### Components of a Use-case

 To demonstrate this, we will be using [Ledger](./usecases/finance/ledger) as a sample use-case.

 - [Schema](./usecases/finance/ledger/spanner-interactions/schema/schema.sql):
-This describes the database structure and should contain all your DDL command.
+This describes the database structure and should contain all your DDL commands.
 This needs to be modified containing the DDL command of the respective application to be tested.
 - [Data load Jmeter Script](./usecases/finance/ledger/spanner-interactions/data-load/scenario-1-initial-load.jmx):
-This Jmeter script performs 2 task.
-One it insert randomized data into spanner database and second it creates CSV files containing keys required in queries in perf execution.
+This Jmeter script performs 2 tasks.
+One it inserts randomized data into the spanner database and second it creates CSV files containing keys required in queries in perf execution.
   - For these, there are 2 thread groups.
 First thread group, `Insert Data` is responsible for inserting data into the database.
-This contains `JDBC Request` which have `insert` statements for all the tables needed to be populated.
+This contains `JDBC Requests` which have `insert` statements for all the tables needed to be populated.
-  - For any computed data within the tables, `update` statements post all the insert statements is to be added.
+  - For any computed data within the tables, `update` statements post all the insert statements to be added.
   - Number of Rows to be added can be controlled by `users` and `iterations`.
-  `users` control the number of threads. `iterations` control number of iterations within a single thread.
+  `users` control the number of threads. `iterations` control the number of iterations within a single thread.
 So, the total rows added will be `users * iterations`.
   - Second thread group, `Create Sampled CSV Data` is responsible for querying all the keys required in the perf test and dumping them into CSV files.
 - [Perf Test Jmeter Script](./usecases/finance/ledger/spanner-interactions/perf-test/finance-perf.jmx):
 This has the following components:
-  - `create spanner client(setup Thread Group)`: Spanner connections is created in this group.
+  - `create spanner client(setup Thread Group)`: Spanner connections are created in this group.
   - `Master Thread Group`: this group contains all the read/write queries for the test.
-  - `Throughput Controller`: these controllers controls the percentage of queries in total queries sent to the database.
+  - `Throughput Controller`: these controllers control the percentage of queries in total queries sent to the database.
-  - `CSV Data Set Config`: these configs imports the CSV files created in earlier script.
+  - `CSV Data Set Config`: these configs import the CSV files created in earlier scripts.

 ## Reference